hicksj4/hicksj4/essays/finalproject.md

 Post Detail Page:

     Displays the post's media content, description, and likes count.
-    Allows users to like the post (maybe comment functionality?)
+    Allows users to 'like'/'heart' the post.

 Search and Discovery Page: